academy-toefl/academy-toefl.github.io/anal1.md

   Despite the poor weather conditions, the delivery people could not be <ins>deterred from</ins> their work. ('80/1 TOEFL) -> p.30
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A) outdone at&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;B) summoned from&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**C) kept from**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;D) displaced at
+  Fluoride deters tooth decay by reducing the growth of bacteria that destroy tooth enamel.
+  2. TOEFL
+   In early American novels, the heroines were usually <ins>chaste</ins>.
+   A) scheming B) earnest C) fickle **D) virtuous**

+   We expect housewives are usually <ins>chaste</ins>.
+   A) taciturn B) diligent **C) virtuous** D) earnest Psychologists still wonder if some personality traits are innate.
+   In the dark, I took him for George.
+  3.
+   You had better defer to your old man's wishes.
+   You can't defer the action until Mrs. Thomas returns.